alexei-dayrit/foodies/README.md

 ## Stretch Features

 - User can search for another user (display preview card)
+- User can use back button in chrome window to see previous page
 - User can edit their profile
 - User can message another user
 - User can mark location on a map